 How Indoor Air Quality Affects Your Health

-Mold, pollen and pet dander are common pollution sources in your house.
+Mold, pollen and pet dander are ordinary pollution sources in your house.
 Other sources include household cleaners and volatile organic compounds (VOCs).

 10 Signs Your Home has Poor Indoor Air Quality

 - Watery, itchy or dry eyes.
-Your eyes are sensitive to indoor pollution and may react by growing dry, itchy or watery.
+Your eyes are sensitive to indoor pollution and may react by turning dry, itchy or watery.

 - Coughing and sneezing.
-Allergies or colds can lead to these symptoms, but they shouldn’t be worse at home.
+Allergies or colds can create these symptoms, but they shouldn’t be worse at home.

 - Heavy dust despite weekly cleaning.
 You may need to put in a new air filter or install a filtration system from Service Experts Heating & Air Conditioning.